Raviraj-Dhadhal/DCN/README.md

 This website is made so that everyone learning from Cisco can practice CCNA-style questions and answers from one place.
 My goal is to help students revise, test themselves, and feel more confident before the exam.

+The quiz questions are shuffled each time the page loads, so learners get a mixed practice experience every time they use the website.

 ## Included Quizzes

 - Quiz 1: Introduction to Networks